 REQUIRED KNOWLEDGE OF/SKILL IN:

 - Knowledge of modern office practices and procedures;

-- Working knowledge of any housing program such as public housing, HCV, PBV, PBRA (202 or PRAC), or Low Income Housing Tax Credit is desirable.
+- Working knowledge of any housing program such as public housing, HCV, PBV, PBRA (202 PRAC), or Low Income Housing Tax Credit is desirable.

 REQUIRED ABILITY TO: